 Welcome to our CaringBridge site.
 We've created it to keep friends and family updated.
-We appreciate your support and words of hope and encouragement during this time when it matters most.
+Your prayers, support and words of hope and encouragement are greatly appreciated.

 If you go to the first post of this site journal, you will be able to read a more detailed history of my journey.
 My battle with active, full-blown Multiple Myeloma and treatment began in California on April 10, 2015.
 As previously planned, we moved to Whidbey Island in the Puget Sound, Washington State less than three months later, meeting my new Seattle oncologist for the first time on July 6, 2015, learning there that the multiple myeloma was diffused throughout my bones and the disease was much more advanced than we’d known.
 In California, only one disease marker was being monitored; had different tests been ordered, I would most likely have been treated months or even years earlier.
 In many ways, we feel the move and change of doctors, the expertise and healthcare available in Seattle, Washington both saved and extended my life.
 We are very grateful.